-I know everyone wants a silent room, but sometimes it is very hard to find a silent room, and at the same time, you don’t want to damage your walls or furniture, so what will you do if you want to soundproof your room without damaging walls and furniture?
+I know everyone wants a silent room, but sometimes it is tough to find a quiet room, and at the same time, you don't want to damage your walls or furniture, so what will you do if you want to soundproof your room without damaging walls and furniture?

 For one, you can't damage the wall or furniture.
 While you can remove carpeting, hard surfaces should remain intact.
-The idea is to create a barrier between the source of the noise and the wall or furniture.
+The idea is to create a barrier between the noise source and the wall or furniture.

 All you have to do is to change your AC unit to a quieter model and use certified acoustic panels with a strong grip double tape!
 It is a simple solution!
 This is how you can soundproof your room without damaging walls or furniture.

 Why do you Need to Soundproof your Room?

 No doubt, soundproofing your room is not optional; it is essential to live a healthy and FOCUSED life as we cannot avoid noises, so if you are living in a noisy area, you must consider soundproofing.
 It will keep you safe, comfortable, energetic, and highly concentrated in your favorite place.